awsdocs/amazon-connect-admin-guide/doc_source/encrypt-data.md

 You can encrypt sensitive data that is collected by contact flows\.
 To do this, you need to use public\-key cryptography\.
 Here's how this works:

+Amazon Connect requires an X\.509 certificate that is signed using the same private key that will decrypt data\.

 In a contact flow that collects data, you provide an X\.509 certificate to encrypt data that's captured using the **Stored customer input** system attribute\.
-You must upload a signing key in `.pem` format to use this feature\.
-The signing key is used to verify the signature of the certificate used within the contact flow\.
+You must upload the key in `.pem` format to use this feature\.
+The encryption key is used to verify the signature of the certificate used within the contact flow\.

 **Note**
 You can have up to two signing keys active at one time to facilitate rotation\.